Pathology of multiple sclerosis: Pathology of early MS and silent MS

 McDonald criteria rely in detecting the lesions disseminated in time and space that define MS by clinical observations.
 Therefore, normally they do not allow to establish a diagnosis for definite MS before two clinical attacks have appeared.
-This means that for clinical definite cases, MS condition has been present for a long time, difficulting the study of the initial stages.
+This means that for clinical definite cases, MS condition has been present for a long time, complicating the study of the initial stages.
 To study the initial stages of MS, some additional paraclinical tests must be used to prove the presence and dissemination of the lesions.

 Sometimes patients with their first isolated attack (Clinically Isolated syndrome, or CIS) but before the confirming second attack (Preclinical MS) can be accepted to study the initial MS pathology but there is a study suggesting that any MS case begins as a silent pathology that can remain unnoticed even for five years.
 Therefore, even the CIS can appear too late in MS evolution.